tsingshitao-nuke/dsh-set-workspace/README.md

 ## Install

-Requirements: Windows, Node.js >= 20 on `PATH`, and DSH Desktop installed.
+Requirements: Windows, Node.js >= 20 on `PATH`, and a DSH installation — the DSH Desktop app or the official CLI (`npm i -g @deepseek-ai/dsh`).
 The bridge launches DSH automatically when it is not running; it discovers the launch path from a runtime file that DSH writes, so run DSH once before the first use.

 One-liner (PowerShell 5.1+ / pwsh):